Breaking Away: Inspiration

-The team is based on the 1962 Phi Kappa Psi Little 500 champions, which featured legendary rider and Italian enthusiast Dave Blase, who provided screenwriter and fellow Phi Kappa Psi team member Steve Tesich the inspiration for the main character in the movie.
+The bicycling team is based on the 1962 Phi Kappa Psi Little 500 champions, which featured legendary rider and Italian enthusiast Dave Blase, who provided screenwriter and fellow Phi Kappa Psi team member Steve Tesich the inspiration for the main character in the movie.
 Blase, together with team manager Bob Stohler, provided the name of this character: Dave Stohler.
-In the 1962 race, Blase rode 139 out of 200 laps and was the victory rider crossing the finish line, much like the main character in the film.
+In the 1962 race, Blase rode 139 out of 200 laps and crossed the finish line as the victor, much like the main character in the film.
 Blase appears in the movie as the race announcer.